ioBroker/ioBroker.hm-rega/README.md

 ### I want to execute my own scripts on the CCU via ioBroker.
 Is this possible?
 Since version 2.3.0 it is possible to execute your own scripts on the CCU by using the ``sendTo`` command.
-E. g. getting the uptime of your CCU by the following script:
+E.g. getting the uptime of your CCU by the following script:

 ### My CCU webinterface has a different port than the standard http/https protocols, thus no connection is established.
 How can I configure the adapter to use a custom port for the webinterface?
 Until now, this is an edge case and thus no configuration in the Admin GUI is possible.
 This has been decided because it would confuse